M7Tro/chalk/README.md

 For some reasons, changes that I add to the website do not immediately reflect.
 Even if it looks like it refreshed, it doesn't work the way it should.

 I have deleted the whole client folder.
 I will use vite instead.

+I had to change the address of the cors origin to localhost:5173.

+I am not able to send the message to the server from client.

+For some reason, I got the same problems.
+Nothing happened when I tried to receive the messageREceived event.

+The updates of the code are not immediately reflected.
+What the f?

+Whatver.
+I more or less understand how socket.io works now.

+WHen it comes to emitting events from client, we can only do it to the backend.
+So if we want to send something to other user, we will have to rely on the server as a layer.

+You can use socket.join(data) to join a certain room with id of {data}.
+That way you can isolate communication/exchange between certain users.
+You can make the backend listen for some custom event triggered by a click of button and then join the socket into the room.

+To later send the message to someone in the room, the frontend emits the event with a room data that contains the id/address of the room.
+And the server, instead of using broadcast, uses socket.to(data.room).emit(...)